 NIACS work related to Carbon Trends and Management maintains and cultivates partnerships to ensure technically robust science, effective information delivery, and strategic growth.
 Scientific partnerships include research collaborators from government, academia, and non-profits.
 These partnerships are the foundation of NIACS projects ranging from pure research into soil organic matter radiocarbon dynamics, to applied research into management impacts on carbon sequestration.

-The Carbon Trends and Management theme incorporates NIACS efforts that design, produce, and disseminate scientific information about land use, management, and the carbon cycle with efforts to provide tools and resources that help forest managers consider climate change impacts and identify adaptation actions that maintain or enhance carbon benefits of forests.
+The Carbon Trends and Management theme includes projects that produce and share information about land use, management, and climate change impacts on the carbon cycle.
+Our work creates resources that help managers consider climate change risks and take actions that maintain or enhance carbon benefits, primarily on forest lands.

-Luke is an Associate Research Scientist with the University of Michigan.
-He splits his time between the UM Biological Station and NIACS Central in Houghton.
+Luke is a Research Associate Professor with Michigan Technological University.
 He joined NIACS in 2010 and conducts collaborative research in forest ecology, management, biogeochemistry and the carbon cycle with partners in NIACS, NGO’s, federal agencies, and academia.
 Luke loves his family and all things outdoors, especially hunting, fishing, skiing, hiking, gardening, and making maple syrup.